Understanding Hi-Vis Standards and the Importance of Replacing Used High Visibility Apparel [Updated 2021]

 The reflective properties come from retroreflective strips on the garment that reflect light back at its original source (like headlights).
 To be certified, the garment must meet ANSI standards on the widths and amounts of compliant retroreflective material to help enhance a person’s visibility in low-lighting.
-All compliant hi-vis apparel is required to be balanced in design, which means no it should consist of no less than 40% of the minimum required amount of reflective and background material has to be present on both the front and back of the garment when laid flat.
+All compliant hi-vis apparel is required to be balanced in design, which means no less than 40% of the minimum required amount of reflective and background material has to be present on both the front and back of the garment when laid flat.
 This ensures the worker is visible from both front and back.

 DO YOUR WORKERS NEED HI-VIS CLOTHING?